 Can you design a new gadget to help you be more eco friendly?
 Perhaps it would help you get to school, waste less food, or use less electricity.

 Halvard Grimstad

 Halvard is a robotics engineer from Norway.
 He decided to study mechanical engineering because he loves putting things together and knowing how things work.
-Halvard now works for a company called Saga Robotics and is using his skills to create robots that will revolutionise farming.
+Halvard creates agricultural robots that can change the way we farm.